bitbound/Make-EXE/README.md

 # Make-EXE
-Easily package your PowerShell or batch scripts into EXEs and embed data files.
+Easily package your PowerShell or batch scripts into EXEs and embed resource files.

 ### Instructions:
 * After installing Make-EXE, there should be a "Make EXE" option when right-clicking PS1 or BAT files.